scampion/academic-kickstart/content/portfolio/geocodenet/index.md

 ## Issue

-When the address are misspelled or contain error, it's much more difficult to find coordinate.
+When the address is misspelled or contain error, it's much more difficult to find coordinate.
 You may also want to transform address into linear values in order to use it in another machine learning process.

 With our previous exemple, it could be something like that: